jaimebv/EDF-Port-FreeRTOS/README.md

            vApplicationGetIdleTaskMemory( &pxIdleTaskTCBBuffer,
                                               &pxIdleTaskStackBuffer,
                                               &ulIdleTaskStackSize );
-            /* The Idle task is created using user provided RAM - obtain the address of the RAM then create the idle task. */
+            /* The Idle task is created using user-provided RAM - obtain the address of the RAM then create the idle task. */

             /*Create Idle via EDF so it lands in xReadyTasksListEDF */
             #if ( configUSE_EDF_SCHEDULER == 1 )